sttoracle/ORACASB/README.md

 ![](images/CASB/updatesecuritycontrols.png)

-><span style="color:grey">**Optional**: Expand the Password Policy and Session Settings sections to see more detail on which controls are being enforced by the "*Stringent*" Security control baseline.</span>
+**Optional**: Expand the Password Policy and Session Settings sections to see more detail on which controls are being enforced by the "*Stringent*" Security control baseline.

 Check the Confirmation box that says to “*Use the new threshold values*” and click on the "*Submit*" button.